theory/justatheory/content/post/postgres/mini-summit-five.md

     us to *maintain* those mappings over time --- we kind of own it --- versus being able to automate some kind of automatic resolution.
 I don't know if there is a good automatic way to do it.
-David had found something that he posted um which I looked at a little bit, but Devrim talked about how much of maintenance overhead it becomes in the long run to constantly have to maintain this which seemed less than ideal.
+David had found something that he posted, which I looked at a little bit, but Devrim talked about how much of maintenance overhead it becomes in the long run to constantly have to maintain this which seemed less than ideal.